BEWARE - this page is for Y10 2016-2017 onwards only!

 5. Be able to identify catalysts in reactions.

-6. explain catalytic action in terms of activation energy.
+6. Be able to explain catalytic action in terms of activation energy.

 Rate of reaction can be determined by measuring the rate at which a product is made or the rate at which a reactant is used.
 Some reactions involve a colour change or form a solid in a solution; the rate of these reactions can be measured by timing the changes that happen in the solutions by eye or by using apparatus such as a colorimeter.
 Reactions that make gases can be followed by measuring the volume of gas or the change in mass over time.
 On graphs showing the change in a variable such as concentration over time, the gradient of a tangent to the curve is an indicator of rate of change at that time.
 The average rate of a reaction can be calculated from the time taken to make a fixed amount of product.